 - During periods of high current, aquanauts should be extremely careful to insure an adequate air supply for return to Aquarius;

 - If symptoms of any kind develop during an excursion, aquanauts return immediately to Aquarius, lie at rest, and report the incident to the on-board technician, who will notify the Watch Desk.

 A typical dive day (at 95 ft or less) usually includes a three to six hour dive (maximum) in the morning to early afternoon, followed by an interval in Aquarius (four hours are required to obtain maximum bottom time on the second dive), followed by a second dive of up to three hours.
-Each mission usually has unique requirements related to the science conducted and the PI is encouraged to work with the Mission Coordinator to ensure that sufficient dive time is available to accomplish the mission goals.
+Each mission usually has unique requirements related to the science conducted and the PI is encouraged to work with the Aquarius Operations Director to ensure that sufficient dive time is available to accomplish the mission goals.
 Diving is allowed throughout the day and night and is limited only by the dive tables.
 Additional dive time is available by working at hatch–depth around Aquarius.
 Placement of equipment at hatch–depth adjacent to Aquarius provides easy 24 hour access.

 Normal Decompression Procedures